Gedsh/InviZible/README.md

 For questions, feature requests and bug reports, you can use GitHub or site [invizible.net](https://invizible.net/ru) for Russian-speaking users at the moment.

-There is support on the latest version of **InviZible Pro** only.
+There is support for the latest version of **InviZible Pro** only.

-There is no support on things that are not directly related to **InviZible Pro**.
+There is no support for things that are not directly related to **InviZible Pro**.

-There is no support on building and developing things by yourself.
+There is no support for building and developing things by yourself.

 ## Contributing